 Justice League: Crisis on Two Earths

 Another alternate version of Mary appeared on a computer page with minor members of the Syndicate.
-She is identified her as Mary Mayhem.
+She is identified as Mary Mayhem.

 DC Super Hero Girls